Web Analytics 101 – A Contractor’s Guide To Improving Your Website Analytics

 Websites often go across different domains, use iframes or have embedded applications that call other websites to serve dynamic pages to the user.
 These complexities may appear to be a blocker to implementing web analytics across the full user journey.
 This doesn’t have to be the case.

 By simply adding the same tag management script to each element of the journey gives your web analyst the ability to join up the individual sub-journeys into a single and more meaningful user journey.
 Your tag management platform provides the tools to combine data for cross-domain tracking and applications to ensure you can view user behaviour as if your website didn’t have these common complexities.
 Don’t let anyone tell you that you can’t track the user journey from beginning to end.

 You wouldn’t release changes to your website without first testing them in a development or UAT environment, would you?
 So don’t do it with your web analytics reporting.
 All this requires is the setting up of separate raw data, test and reporting views in Google Analytics.

-This ensures that if a new filter or other change doesn’t work as expected it won’t affect the accuracy of the data you report to management.
+This ensures that if a new filter or other change doesn’t work it won’t affect the accuracy of the data you report to management.
 Such a process safeguards data and allows you to assess the impact of changes to your web analytics before you implement them into your reporting view.